 For those who do not hold Offshore Sailing School Bareboat Cruising Certification, add a $300 surcharge: $5795 in shared cabin, $6795 in single private cabin.
 This also applies to anyone who does not have US Sailing Bareboat Cruising Certification provided by Offshore Sailing School, even if traveling with someone who does.

 Boat Kitty and Security Deposit

 On Colgate Sailing Adventures® Flotilla Cruises, each boat sets up a kitty to cover shared costs during the cruise, usually starting with $100 per person.
 In advance, the Atwaters will arrange for a starter pack of provisions and supplies to be on the boat when you arrive, which will cover a couple of meals.
 You will be purchasing items to consume aboard in local markets as the cruise progresses, and there are many places to dine ashore along the way.
-The $300 refundable security deposit required with final payment is refundable after the cruise ends if there has been no damage or loss to any of the yachts in the fleet.
-If there is an assessment by the charter company, all on the cruise share in that cost.

 How to Sign Up for This Thailand Cruise

 Please call your Sales Associate at Offshore Sailing School (239-454-1700) to book your cabin or email Info@OffshoreSailing.com.
 But don’t wait as there are only 14 cabins available on this Thailand bareboat charter!
 Your sailing resume must be included with your deposit.
 To reserve your cabin, a 30% deposit of the total package is due when you sign up.
 Terms and Conditions signed with this deposit outline cancellation policies.
 Final or full payment is due on December 16, 2022, at which time no refunds are allowed.
 We stand by our cancellation policies, no exceptions are made.
 Please purchase travel insurance – learn more.